subsetpark/pantagruel/priv/reference.md

 # Pantagruel Language Reference

-Roughly speaking, Pantagruel can be said to consist of a *syntax*, which is designed to be convenient to write by hand and to parse by a computer, and a *semantics*, which is largely not parsed by the Pantagruel interpreter.
-Thus the semantics of Pantagruel, while not undefined, are mostly a set of *suggested readings*, a system of of interpretations that it would be useful to share among the humans that read and write Pantagruel programs.

-> As Pantagruel evolves, there is the constant threat that any
-> semantics which is currently only a suggested reading will get implemented
-> in the interpreter if there is a use for it.
+A Pantagruel document consists of a series of definitions and assertions about *domains* and *procedures*.
+The Pantagruel language is parseable by the Pantagruel document checker, which will evaluate the document and check it for errors.

+Evaluation of a Pantagruel document is not the same as evaluation of a computer program; there is no execution phase where variables are substituted by real values.
+Therefore, all analysis is static.

 ## Pantagruel Syntax

 A Pantagruel **program** consists of a series of **chapters**.
 Each chapter consists of a **head** and an optional **body**.

-At the top of the program are two optional sections: the **module** statement and some number of **import** statements.
+At the top of the program are optional **directives**.
+Currently, there are two recognized directives:

+- `module`
+- `import`

 ### Module statements

-The first line of a Pantagruel program is, optionally, a module statement.
+The first line of a Pantagruel program is, optionally, a module directive.
 It looks like this:

 ```pantagruel
 module NUMBERS.